wth6618/com519_project/README.md

 # COMP519

 ## Before you run:
-upload the initial chromosome files from the challenge website and __keep the file name as the same__ cd minimap2
+Upload the initial chromosome files from the challenge website and __keep the file name as the same__
+cd minimap2
 python setup.py install